isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

          all the NA addresses in all the configured NA pools in the subnet.

+      - ``cumulative-assigned-nas`` - the cumulative number of NA addresses in the subnet that have been assigned to a client by the server since it started.

       -  ``assigned-nas`` - the number of NA addresses in the subnet that are currently assigned to a client.